kiali/kiali.io/content/en/docs/Features/health.md

 ## Service Mesh Infrastructure Health

 Users can quickly confirm the health of their infrastructure by looking at the Kiali Masthead.
-If Kiali detects any health issues with the infstructure of the mesh it will show an indication in the masthead, severity will be reflected via color, and hovring will show the detail:
+If Kiali detects any health issues with the infrastructure of the mesh it will show an indication in the masthead, severity will be reflected via color, and hovring will show the detail:

 ![Masthead Health](/images/documentation/features/health-masthead.png "Masthead Health")

 ## Overview Health

 The default Kiali page is an Overview Dashboard.
 This view will quickly allow you to identify namespaces with issues.
 It provides a summary of configuration health, component health and request traffic health.
-The component health is selectable via a dropdown and the page offers various filter, sort and preentation options:
+The component health is selectable via a dropdown and the page offers various filter, sort and presentation options:

 ![Overview Health](/images/documentation/features/health-overview.png "Overview Health")